tastyigniter/docs/extend/forms.md

 ],
 ```

-The following options are available for the `statuseditor` field type:
+The following options are available for the `statuseditor` form widget type:

 - `form`: The form definition for creating and managing status and assignee.
 Either a reference to the [form definition file](../extend/forms#form-definition-file) or an array of fields.
 - `formTitle`: The title of the popup window.
 Default is `Add %s`.